javierhonduco/lightswitch/docs/process_lifecycle.md

 Why not clean up immediately when a process exits?
 Because pending stack samples that must still be unwound are a real possibility for at least 1 or 2 more collection sessions.
-Thus we schedule such cleanup for 2 sessions later.
+Thus we schedule such cleanup for (at least) 2 sessions later.

 ## Potential Problems
 * Not all processes are created solely via fork(), although we should be immune to this possibility